* Dollar boosted by upbeat US private sector jobs report

-A stronger-than-forecast jobs report could resuscitate expectations for a Federal Reserve interest rate hike in June and beyond, after a recent series of downbeat indicators had thwarted that scenario.
+A stronger-than-forecast jobs report could resuscitate expectations for the Fed to keep raising interest rates beyond June, after a recent series of downbeat indicators had thwarted that scenario.

 The Aussie had shed 0.75 percent on Thursday to plumb a four-week low of $0.7372 after news of an unexpected drop in China’s manufacturing activity.

-The New Zealand dollar was firm at $0.7063 after it was also hit by the lacklustre Chinese numbers.
-(Reporting by Shinichi Saoshiro; Editing by Eric Meijer)
+The New Zealand dollar was 0.1 percent higher at $0.7072 after it was also hit by the lacklustre Chinese numbers.
+(Reporting by Shinichi Saoshiro; Editing by Simon Cameron-Moore)